 < Back To Students

 Student Services provide support for Career Services, Disabled Student Services, Health Services and Orientation, and also work closely with student representatives.
 The goal of the Office is to offer programs and services that support students’ academic projects.
 If any student has questions, concerns or ideas about any of the services offered, please do not hesitate to contact anyone in Student Services.
-Click here to download a copy of the current Student Handbook.
+Download a current copy of the Student Handbook.

 The School is committed to helping its disabled student population obtain equal access to educational and programmatic services, while allowing students to maintain a sense of independence.